Queen Elizabeth-class aircraft carrier: Systems

-The ship's radars will be the BAE Systems/Thales S1850M for long-range wide-area search, the BAE Systems Artisan 3D Type 997 maritime medium-range active electronically scanned array radar, and a navigation radar.
+The ship's radars are the BAE Systems/Thales S1850M for long-range wide-area search, the BAE Systems Artisan 3D Type 997 maritime medium-range active electronically scanned array radar, and a navigation radar.
 BAE claims the S1850M has a fully automatic detection and track initiation that can track up to 1,000 air targets at a range of around 400 km.
 Artisan can "track a target the size of a snooker ball over 20 km away", with a maximum range of 200 km.
 They will also be fitted with the Ultra Electronics Series 2500 Electro Optical System (EOS) and Glide Path Camera (GPC).

 Munitions and ammunition handling is accomplished using a Babcock designed highly mechanised weapons handling system (HMWHS).
 This is the first naval application of a common land-based warehouse system.
 The HMWHS moves palletised munitions from the magazines and weapon preparation areas, along trackways and via several lifts, forward and aft or port and starboard.
 The tracks can carry a pallet to magazines, the hangar, weapons preparation areas, and the flight deck.
 In a change from normal procedures the magazines are unmanned, the movement of pallets is controlled from a central location, and manpower is only required when munitions are being initially stored or prepared for use.
 This system speeds up delivery and reduces the size of the crew by automation.